varnishcache/homepage/R1/source/releases/install_debian.rst

 Instructions for installing the official repository which contains the newest Varnish Cache 5 release are available at https://packagecloud.io/varnishcache/varnish5/install

+For manual installation instructions, use the instructions under "Manual" and +select "deb" for Deb-based distributions.

 Official packages of 4.1
 ------------------------